'A river of goodness amid human imperfections'

 Future messages

-Prudence "is always necessary," with the knowledge that Our Lady “does not command that something be communicated necessarily or immediately; she does not use us as puppets or inanimate instruments; she always leaves room for our discernment.”
-She is not, in short, a mail lady, he said, recalling the words of Pope Francis.
+Prudence “is always necessary”, with the knowledge that Our Lady “does not command that something be communicated necessarily or immediately; she does not use us as puppets or inanimate instruments; she always leaves room for our discernment”.
+She is not, in short, a postwoman he said, recalling the words of Pope Francis.

 Devotion among the people

-The Prefect of the Dicastery went on to highlight the worldwide spread of devotion to the Queen of Peace, as well as the "very many prayer groups and Marian devotion," the charitable work for orphans, those with drug dependence, alcoholics, and people with disabilities.
+The Prefect of the Dicastery went on to highlight the worldwide spread of devotion to the Queen of Peace, as well as the "many prayer groups with Marian devotion," the charitable work for orphans, for those struggling with drug dependence, and for people with disabilities.

-This is "a popular phenomenon," he said, which does not take into account messages or discussions on the supernatural origin.
+This is "a popular phenomenon," he said.
 “What draws people is the Queen of Peace and the presence of her image in the most diverse places."

 Image of Our Lady in every town